LongNguyenThanhLe/Collaborative_Blocky/README.md

 - 💬 Structured communication tools
 - 💾 Project saving and sharing capabilities
 - 🎨 Customizable workspace preferences for sensory needs

-## 🤝 How to Contribute

-Contributions to make coding more accessible for autistic youth are welcome!
-Please feel free to submit issues or pull requests.

 ## 📚 Resources